CNES/Pandora2D/docs/source/userguide/output.rst

 Saved configuration
 *******************

-- ./res/cfg/config.json : the config file used to run Pandora2D
+- ./res/cfg/config.json : the config file used to run Pandora2D and estimation information if computed